The Perfect Bulgaria Itinerary: 5 to 10 Days (or More!)

 The bus is the most efficient way to get around Bulgaria

 Bulgaria has a lot to offer visitors and, therefore, travellers can easily spend a number of weeks or even months within the country and always find something new to explore.
-However, if you only can spend 5 days in Bulgaria, then this is the itinerary for you.
+However, if you only can spend 5 days in Bulgaria, then the first five days of this itinerary is outlined to be a complete trip.

 Days 1-3: Sofia